vercel/next.js/docs/upgrading/from-v8.md

+---
+description: Learn how to upgrade Next.js from version 8 to 9.0.x.
+---

-# Migrating from v8 to v9
+# Upgrading Next.js from version 8 to 9.0.x

 ## Preamble